The Differences Between Product Management, Product Marketing, and Project Management

 This is where engineering of the product or feature comes in.
 The Product Manager oversees the engineering process and works with the designers and engineers, and develops according to customer feedback.

 During the Launch phase, the Product Manager oversees the product marketing, where they deduce how a product or feature will be introduced to the world, how the first customers will be acquired, and how their user base will grow.

 Stage 6: Assess

-Part of Product Management is assessing the results.
-Analysation of key metrics, assessment of insights and customer feedback will help the Product Manager make data-driven and actionable next steps.
+Part of product management is assessing the results.
+Analysis of key metrics, assessment of insights and customer feedback will help the Product Manager make data-driven and actionable next steps.

 Stage 7: Act

 Depending on the assessment, the Product Manager may either move on to the next product or feature because the product is working, make improvements according to data collected, or kill the product or feature.
 Whatever happens during this stage, the next stage reverts back to the ‘Identify’ stage.